westpoint-robotics/usma_mavros/README.md

  - `catkin_make -DMAVLINK_DIALECT=common`
 4. Configure mavros on computer:
  - In `px4.launch`,
  - The computer is connecting through `ttyUSB0:921600` instead of `ttyACM0:57600`.
-  - Chage the `gcs_url` argument default to `default="udp://:14556@192.168.XX.XX:14550"` to match the IP of the ground control station.
+ - Chage the `gcs_url` argument default to `default="udp://:14556@192.168.XX.XX:14550"` to match the IP of the ground control station (which may be determined using `ifconfig`, or `ip a`).
  - QGC can connect to the autopilot using the Default UDP link.
 5. Execute mavros
  - `roslaunch usma_mavros px4.launch`
  - Check that there is a heartbeat with the PX4.